-Industrial design can add great value to projects across a huge range of fields.
-In this short series of blogs, we want to explain a little more about the different fields our clients work in, and how we help them.
-At Neko, we are specialists in industrial design for the urban environment, and one area we work in often is landscape architecture.
+Which fields do our clients work in, and how do we help them?
+Industrial design can add great value to projects across many different fields.
+At Neko, we’re specialists in industrial design for the urban environment, and we often work in landscape architecture.
 However, we are not landscape architects.
 What we do is collaborate with the lead architects to design custom urban elements, including furniture and signage, for their projects.

 Landscape architects always have a very clear vision for the outdoor space and experience they want to create.
 As designers it’s important that we fully understand this vision so we can design elements which complement it.
 An initial meeting with the project leaders gives us valuable insights into the surroundings, the users, the desired objective, the elements needed, and more.